urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 [Paradigm Faucet](https://faucet.paradigm.xyz/)

-*Once you have set all of these up, let's get started!*
+*Once This is done, let's get started!*

 ## Writing the code
 We are using Remix IDE for writing the smart contract.